 In order to calculate clients' shares of any shortfall in respect of an OSA, each client's entitlement to securities held within that account would need to be established as a matter of law and fact based on our books and records.
-Any shortfall in a particular security held in an OSA would then be allocated among all clients with an interest in that security in the account.
-It is likely that this allocation would be made rateably between clients with an interest in that security in the OSA, although arguments could be made that in certain circumstances a shortfall in a particular security in an OSA should be attributed to a particular client or clients.
 It may therefore be a time consuming process to confirm each client's entitlement.
 This could give rise to delays in returning securities and initial uncertainty for a client as to its actual entitlement on an insolvency.
 Ascertaining clients' entitlements could also give rise to the expense of litigation, which could be paid out of clients' securities.